cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ## Installing `gaiacli`

 `gaiacli`: This is the command-line interface to interract with a `gaiad` full-node.
-You need it in all cases.

 [**Download the binaries**]